Let’s be honest. No one becomes a teacher for the big paycheck.

 8. Survey Taker

-Finally, if you’re not willing to turn off Netflix and you still want to earn a little extra cash, consider taking surveys.
+Finally, if you’re not willing to turn off Netflix and you still want to earn a little quick cash, consider taking surveys.
 This is by far the lowest money-earner on the list, but it also requires the smallest effort.

 And as we know on Money Saved is Money Earned, every little bit counts.
 You can checkout Tawnya’s experience with Survey Junkie to learn more about making money with surveys.